 Table 1 shows the top 25 charitable organisations by total legacy income and how their legacy income has changed over the past five years.
 Cancer Research UK has consistently received the most ever since it was formed from the merger of The Cancer Research Campaign and The Imperial Cancer Research Fund back in 2002.
 Before that date, the RNLI had historically received the most.
-Annual legacy income for these 25 organisations exceeds £1 billion.
+Annual legacy income for these 25 organisations exceeds £1.6 billion.
+However, this year we have an anomaly with the Capricorn Foundation receiving the most, due to the bequest of the Ramsbury Manor estate being left to charity.
+Of the top 25, nine saw legacy income decrease when compared to the previous year.